-In this Note -
+In this Note unless the context indicates otherwise -

-· references to sections are to sections of the Act; and

-- for the purposes of interpreting section 23A(2) - "specified capital allowances" means the sum of the allowances referred to in sections 11(e) and (o), 12B, 12C, 12DA, 14bis and 37B(2)(a) on "affected assets"; and - "net rental income" means the taxable income, as determined before deducting the specified capital allowances, derived by way of "rental income" as defined in section 23A(1).
+- "paragraph" means a paragraph of the Eighth Schedule; - "Schedule" means a Schedule to the Act; - "section" means a section of the Act; - "the Act" means the Income Tax Act No. 58 of 1962; - for the purposes of interpreting section 23A(2) - "specified capital allowances" means the sum of the allowances referred to in sections 11(e) and (o), 12B, 12C, 12DA, 14bis and 37B(2)(a) on "affected assets"; - "net rental income" means the taxable income, as determined before deducting the specified capital allowances, derived from "rental income" as defined in section 23A(1); and - any other word or expression bears the meaning ascribed to it in the Act.